-Wisconsin Breast Cancer Task Force Coalitions in Action
+Wisconsin Breast Cancer Task Force and Coalitions in Action

 Genentech, a biotechnology business, has selected Milwaukee as one of two cities in which to expand a successful breast cancer screening outreach program this fall.
 Working with the Breast Cancer Task Force through its Coalitions in Action committee, Genentech’s “SisterPact” program will be brought into specific neighborhoods in Milwaukee notable for high breast cancer mortality disparities for African American women.
 Genentech developed and piloted this successful targeted campaign in Memphis, TN, last year, with very positive results.